 Each party has the sole right (but not the obligation) in its sole discretion and cost, to prepare, file, prosecute and maintain all patents and patent applications that are owned solely by such party.
 For any collaboration patents or patent applications owned by us, if we elect not to file a patent application or to cease the prosecution or maintenance of any of our collaboration patents or patent applications, we must notify Novartis immediately of such decision, at which point Novartis will become permitted to file or continue prosecution or maintenance of such patent or patent application in our name.
-For joint collaboration patents and patent applications, to prepare, file, prosecute and maintain any joint collaboration patent or patent applications and/or optioned program patents or patent applications.
+For joint collaboration patents and patent applications, Novartis has the first right (but not the obligation) to prepare, file, prosecute and maintain any joint collaboration patent or patent applications and/or optioned program patents or patent applications.

 For each Optioned Program, as between the parties Novartis is solely responsible for the clinical development of such Option Program.
 Novartis is required to pay us up to an aggregate of \$230.0 million upon achievement of certain clinical milestones and milestones for the first commercial sale in certain countries with respect to products directed to the corresponding target antigen for each Optioned Program.
 Novartis is also required to pay us up to an aggregate of \$260.0 million upon achievement of certain annual net sales milestones for products directed to the corresponding target antigen for each Optioned Program.
-In addition, for each Optioned Program, Novartis is required to pay us, on a product-by-product and country-by-country basis, tiered royalties in the low-single-digit to mid-single-digit percentage on Novartis', its affiliates' and sublicensees' net sales of certain products directed to target antigens for each Optioned Program and a percentage in the mid-single-digits to low-teens on Novartis' net sales of products directed to such antigens and containing a T-cell receptor we identified to Novartis in our performance of the Novartis Agreement, subject to certain customary reductions.
-Royalties will be payable on a product-by-product and country-by-country basis during the period of time commercial sale of such product in such country; (b) expiration of the last-to-expire valid claim of patents licensed by us to Novartis under the Novartis Agreement covering the manufacture, use or sale of such product in such country; or (c) the expiration of any regulatory or marketing exclusivity in such country with respect to such product (the "Royalty Term").
-Novartis may terminate the Novartis Agreement entirely or on a program-by-program basis at any time for convenience upon 90 days' notice; provided, however, that Novartis will be required to fulfill any payment obligations that accrued prior to termination.
+In addition, for each Optioned Program, Novartis is required to pay us, on a product-by-product and country-by-country basis, tiered royalties in the low-single-digit to mid-single-digit percentage on Novartis', its affiliates' and sublicensees' net sales of certain products directed to target antigens for each Optioned Program and a percentage in the mid-single-digits to low-teens on Novartis' net sales of products directed to such antigens and containing a T cell receptor we identified to Novartis in our performance of the Novartis Agreement, subject to certain customary reductions.
+Royalties will be payable on a product-by-product and country-by-country basis during the period of time commencing on the first commercial sale of an applicable product in a country and ending upon the later of: (a) 10 years from the date of first commercial sale of such product in such country; (b) expiration of the last-to-expire valid claim of patents licensed by us to Novartis under the Novartis Agreement covering the manufacture, use or sale of such product in such country; or (c) the expiration of any regulatory or marketing exclusivity in such country with respect to such product (the "Royalty Term").
+Novartis may terminate the Novartis Agreement entirely or on a program-by-program basis at any time for convenience upon 90 days' notice; provided, however, that Novartis will be required to fulfill any payment